be-great/alx-low_level_programming/0x01-variables_if_else_while/README.md

 |100-print_comb3| program that prints all possible different combinations of two digits.|
 |101-print_comb4| program that prints all possible different combinations of three digits.|
 |102-print_comb5| program that prints all possible combinations of two two-digit numbers.|

+# Algorithms notice :
+Each task's writing in ALX depend on the previous task For Example: Task 2 will be simpler to Task 1 just by adding a few additional code.